Tattomoosa/o2/addons/o2/addons/variant_resources/README.md

 		<br/>
 		<sub>
 		<sub>
-		Resources for Variant types and a utility to sync node properties to them, for <a href="https://godotengine.org/">Godot</a>
+		Resources for Variant types and utilities to sync node properties to them, for <a href="https://godotengine.org/">Godot</a>
 		</sub>
 		</sub>
 		</sub>